Tennessee Labor Laws Guide

 Work time restrictions for Tennessee minors

-Unlike in some other states, in Tennessee, there are work hour limitations when it comes to employing minors 16 and 17 years of age.
+Unlike in some other states, Tennessee has work hour limitations when it comes to employing minors 16 and 17 years of age.
 There are also time restrictions for minors aged 14 and 15.

 Time restrictions for minors aged 16 and 17: